 Traditional Quality control Vs Quality Assurance Management Techniques

-Quality control is the more traditional way that businesses have used to manage quality.
-Known & implimented as ISO9000 - 9001.
+Quality Control is the more traditional way that businesses have used to manage quality.
+Known & implemented as ISO9000 - 9001.

 Quality control is concerned with checking and reviewing work that has been done, but, one must ask; Is this the best way for a business to manage quality?